 The bar opens at 5:45 pm.
 Social begins at 6 pm.
 Dinner is at 6:45 pm.
 The program starts around 7:30 pm and usually conclude by 9 pm.

-With our February program, we are well into our 2016-2017 Program Year, which is from September 2016 through June 2017.
-Our theme of "Confederate Connections" continues with Greg Mertz, our speaker for our February 22, 2017, meeting.
+With our March program, we are well into our 2016-2017 Program Year, which runs from September 2016 through June 2017.
+Our theme of "Confederate Connections" continues with Fred L. Ray, our speaker for our March 22, 2017, meeting, whose talk is entitled "Sharpshooter: The Selected Letters and Papers of Maj.
+Eugene Blackford, C.S.A.".